static-frame/static-frame/README.rst

 3320000

-Unlike NumPy, a Frame stores heterogenous types per column.
+Unlike a NumPy array, a Frame stores heterogenous types per column.
 StaticFrame preserves the full range of NumPy types, including fixed-size character strings.
 Of course, character strings can be converted to Python objects or other types as needed with ``Frame.astype()``:

 >>> frame.dtypes
 <Index>      <Series>